ITIL

-ITIL (previously and also known as Information Technology Infrastructure Library) is a framework with a set of practices (previously processes) for IT activities such as IT service management (ITSM) and IT asset management (ITAM) that focus on aligning IT services with the needs of the business.
+ITIL (formerly and also known as Information Technology Infrastructure Library) is a framework with a set of practices (formerly processes) for information technology (IT) activities such as IT service management (ITSM) and IT asset management (ITAM) that focus on aligning IT services with the needs of a business.

-ITIL describes best practices, including processes, procedures, tasks, and checklists which are neither organization-specific nor technology-specific.
+ITIL describes best practices, including processes, procedures, tasks, and checklists which are not organization- or technology-specific.
 It is designed to allow organizations to establish a baseline and can be used to demonstrate compliance and to measure improvements.
+Other similar frameworks exist, such as the Microsoft Operations Framework.

 There is no formal independent third-party compliance assessment available to demonstrate ITIL compliance in an organization.
 Certification in ITIL is only available to individuals and not organizations.
-Since 2021, the ITIL trademark has been owned by PeopleCert.
+Since 2021, the ITIL trademark is owned by PeopleCert.

 History

 Responding to growing dependence on IT, the UK Government's Central Computer and Telecommunications Agency (CCTA) in the 1980s developed a set of recommendations designed to standardize IT management practices across government functions, built around a process model-based view of controlling and managing operations often credited to W. Edwards Deming and his plan-do-check-act (PDCA) cycle.